 You can meet three princesses at any time of day at the Fantasy Faire inside Fantasyland, Disneyland.
 The princesses change regularly so you won’t know which ones will be there until you go inside.

 The princesses are in seperate rooms and you walk around to meet them one at a time.
 You can also happen upon princesses outside Cinderella’s Castle – we found Aurora this way.
-If you want to meet the majority of the princesses in one go, the only way is to book in for a character breakfast at Ariels Grotto.
-When we visited in 2014, met Ariel, Snow White, Cinderella, Aurora and Belle here.
-If you want to meet Jasmine, Merida or Tiana, look for them roaming around the park.
+As of Jan 2018, this is the only way to meet multiple princesses at the same venue.

 What about Anna and Elsa?

 The sisters are located inside the Animation Academy in California Adventure Park, and are the only princesses you meet together.
 We really enjoyed meeting Anna and Elsa – they have a great repartee together, making the sisters a really fun duo to chat with.

 Yes, there is a fantastic new live “Frozen” show in the Hyperion Theatre in California Adventure Park. the show goes for an hour, and runs several times a day.

 I would advise returning to line up for the show 40 minutes before start time to guarantee a decent seat.
 The show is excellent, and does a fantastic job of telling the Frozen story minus the scary bits.

 More info on Frozen – Live at the Hyperion Theater

 What else should I know about that’s awesome at Disneyland?